doro0438/Manual-testing---MySQL/README.md

 create database my_company;
 ```

-Next step will be to create the tables for the database, namely: employees, project, departments, locations:
+Next step will be to create the tables for the database, namely: employees, project, departments, locations and contac_person:

 ```
 create table employees(